vincentes/vsc-icp-development-tools/README.md

 # Polysign Development Tools
-Developing on the ICP blockchain can be difficult.
-This extension improves the DevExp.
+Automatic candid generation and `dfx build` on save.
+Intended for ICP projects written in Rust.

 ## Features

-- Automatic generation of candid files (done)
+- Automatic generation of candid files
-- Automatic build (dfx build) of canisters (done)
+- Automatic build of canisters
 - Stop / restart dfx (coming soon)
-- Run bat tests (maybe)

 ## Requirements
-- Rust extensions for cargo compilation
+- Rust extensions for VSC

-Note: If you do not have a Rust extension for automatic cargo checking the project, then **this extension will fail to generate candid files**.

-## Known Issues
-None yet.
-Extension is basic for now.
+#
 ## Release Notes

 Users appreciate release notes as you update your extension.